 Here are today’s solar images taken from Al Sadeem Observatory, February 1, 2019.

-The sky was mostly clear with intermittent light to moderate winds which provided average seeing and transparency at the time these images were taken.
+The sky was mostly clear with intermittent light to moderate breeze which provided good transparency with average seeing at the time these images were taken.

-The Sun remains spotless as generally quiet solar activity has persisted over the past 24 hours.
+The Sun remains in its spotless and generally inactive over the past 24 hours.
 No significant flaring activity was recorded.
 The latest sunspot number (based on visual count and Wolf number calculation) is 0.
-Not much solar features were seen except for several small quiescent prominences at the limbs and plages (one rotating into Earth-view at the eastern limb and approaching the western limb) as distinctively captured in H-alpha imagery.
+Several tiny quiescent prominences at the limbs, as well as a small stable filament at the far northern hemisphere and a tiny plage at the eastern section of the Sun’s disk, were the only visible solar features as distinctively captured in H-alpha imagery.

 Space weather agencies* forecast solar activity to remain at very low levels with chances of weak X-ray fluxes or flares ranging up to B-class intensity.
 Close monitoring is being conducted by numerous space weather agencies for any significant development.